 A Liquid Rhinoplasty must be carefully performed.
 Everyone’s vascularity is unique, and because the nose is near the eye area, a liquid rhinoplasty also carries a greater complication risk than some of the other dermal filler treatments for facial rejuvenation or feature enhancement.
 To find out more, ask to see one of our Cosmetic Injecting Team members or – if surgery is likely to be needed to get the results you’re wanting – phone Coco Ruby Plastic Surgery.

-Read the blog about the 7 aspects of a non-surgical Rhinoplasty or phone us on (03) 8849 1444 and ask to see one of our Medical Injectors such as Dr Prav Kumar for an assessment.
+Read the blog about the 7 aspects of a non-surgical Rhinoplasty or phone us on (03) 8849 1444 and ask to see one of our Medical Injectors for an assessment.

 The team at Cosmetic Surgery for Women and Men also offers surgical Rhinoplasty options, including 3D imaging for planning purposes.
 We look forward to helping you assess your nose reshaping options.